decorative image for blog on finding and fixing productino php errors

 Once the log of the issue is found, look for the filename and line number.
 In the “no such file exists” example, we can track down the file and line number causing the error, which is probably a statement calling the `fopen()` PHP function.
 If we’re using dynamic input from the user for the filename, we’ll want to first check if the file exists, and if not, give a friendly message to the user that the file they’re requesting doesn’t exist.

-It's also important to note here that while the file and line number do indicate where the error happened, it doesn't necessarily give you the full context of why the error occurred.
+It's also important to note here that while the file and line number do indicate where the PHP error happened, it doesn't necessarily give you the full context of why the error occurred.

 Performance Issues and Timeout Errors